-- > 717-749-6024 - > Schedule appointments: psu.mywconlime.com
+- > 717-749-6012 - > adaa@psu.edu

-The Academic Advocacy office supports students on the pathway to achieving their academic goals.
+The Academic Affairs office supports and advocates for students on the pathway to achieving their academic goals.
 Earning a college degree is a personal journey, but Penn State undergraduate students do not have to navigate the challenges of college alone.
-The Academic Advocacy office monitors the academic success and risk-factors of firstyear baccalaureate students by providing ongoing outreach and peer advocate support and assists all undergraduates with academic policy support, such as: academic warning, petitions, and academic integrity.
-The Academic Advocacy office also specializes in support services and an annual celebration for First-Generation undergraduate students.
+The academic advocate monitors the academic success and risk-factors of first-year baccalaureate students by providing ongoing outreach and peer advocate support and assists all undergraduates with classroom concerns, mentorship, and academic policy support (e.g., academic warning, petitions, and academic integrity).